angular-architects/module-federation-plugin/libs/mf/README.md

 Beginning with Angular 13, we had to add some changes to adjust to the Angular CLI.
 Please see the next section for this.

-## webpack, rspack, and esbuild
+## webpack and rspack

-Since version 19, the plugin's ng-add schematic asks whether you want to use the traditional Webpack-based builder, the (currently experimental, fast, next-generation) rspack builder, or esbuild (fast, Angular CLI's new default).
+The plugin's ng-add schematic asks whether you want to use the traditional Webpack-based builder or the (currently experimental, fast, next-generation) rspack builder.
+Both are supported via Module Federation.

-The first two are supported via Module Federation.
 For the rspack integration, we build on `@nx/angular-rspack` — originally Colum Ferry's awesome community project (`@ng-rsbuild/plugin-angular` / `@ng-rspack/build`), now maintained by the Nx team.
 So, all credit for making rspack work with Angular goes to Colum and the Nx team.

-The esbuild integration is technically a wrapper around the Angular CLI's new default builder, the ApplicationBuilder.
-It is powered by Native Federation, our bundler-agnostic implementation based on web standards like ECMAScript modules and Import Maps.
+Looking for the esbuild/ApplicationBuilder route?
+That is Native Federation, which now lives in its own organization: [github.com/native-federation](https://github.com/native-federation).

 ## Update